 The Dufferin-Peel Catholic District School Board includes the teaching of religion, family life, the practice of prayer and worship, and the presence of Gospel values in the curriculum and daily life in the schools.
 Schools have strong links to parishes and assist parishes with sacramental preparation.
 Parish staff conduct liturgies and provide other services within the schools.
 The Catholic school system maintains strong links between the home, school and church, and parental participation in the education of students is highly encouraged.
 These links provide for a natural reinforcement and development of Christian values in the Catholic tradition.

 Our Community of Schools

-The Dufferin-Peel Catholic District School Board is one of the largest and most diverse school districts in Ontario with approximately 83,578 students (50,101 elementary and 33,477 secondary students) attending 150 schools (124 elementary and 26 secondary) located throughout Mississauga, Brampton, Caledon and Orangeville.
-In addition, over 46,000 students enrol in the board’s Adult and Continuing Education Programs each year.
+The Dufferin-Peel Catholic District School Board is one of the largest and most diverse school districts in Ontario with approximately 81,000 students attending 149 schools (123 elementary and 26 secondary) located throughout Mississauga, Brampton, Caledon and Orangeville.
+In addition, over 40,000 students enrol in the board’s Adult and Continuing Education Programs each year.
 We strive to ensure that each school and board facility is a safe, caring, healthy and inclusive place, where each student has every opportunity to succeed.

 At Dufferin-Peel, our goal is to provide quality Catholic education, which teaches students necessary life skills and prepares them for post-secondary education, the workplace, and for their role as responsible citizens.
 Our staff is among our greatest resources.
 The people we hire have a direct impact on the success of our students.
-With approximately 7,465 academic and 2,076 non-academic employees, Dufferin-Peel is one of the largest employers in the region.
+With approximately 11,000 employees, Dufferin-Peel is one of the largest employers in the region.

 The Government of Ontario's Broader Public Sector Business Documents Directive sets out the requirement for all designated BPS organizations to prepare and publish online business plans and other business or financial documents.
 Read More